biggproject/biggdocs/DataTransformation.md

 hourly data with _data_preparation_._align_time_grid_.
 The minimum frequency allowed to compute the weekly profile is hourly ('H').

+## :round_pushpin: add_weekly_profile

+### Description:

+The function derives the weekly profile of an input time series at hourly frequency or higher, repeating it for the entire time range and adds it to the input set of features.

+### Input arguments:
+* _data_: <code>timeSeries</code>.
+Input time series whose weekly profile has to be detected.
+* _aggregation_fun_: <code>str</code>.
+Function to use to aggregate the datapoints after they are grouped together by day of the week and hour.
+Default value is median.

+### Return values:
+* _data_: <code>timeSeries</code>.
+Time series with the weekly profile added as a feature, e.g. weekly electricity consumption profile.

+### Details:
+The function takes as input a time-indexed series of a measurement of _instantaneous_ type and derives the weekly pattern from the data.
+The profile is derived aggregating the data by day of the week and by hour of the day.
+Then, it is aligned with the other data using the day of week and hour of the day of the datetime index and repeated from the start to the end.
+This engineered feature is meant to improve the performance of linear and ploynomial models.
+The minimum frequency allowed to compute the weekly profile is hourly ('H').

 ## :round_pushpin: yearly_profile_detection

 ### Description: